 Make sure to go through them to find out which features you like the most.

 1] Putting up your favorite desktop wallpaper or background

-This is the first thing you will change as soon as you log in to your PC.
-We all love to have our favorite wallpapers, and Windows 10 offers you with many features.
+It is the first thing you will change when you log in to your PC.
+We all love to have our favorite wallpapers, and Windows 11/10 offers you many features.
 So here how you can change it

 - Select Background.
 Here you get to see a preview of how it will look like with the current wallpaper or the one you set up with.